 We believe that our success will materially depend on our ability to maintain or improve our margin levels related to manufacturing.
 Semiconductor manufacturing requires advanced equipment and significant capital investment, leading to high fixed costs, which include depreciation expense.
 Manufacturing semiconductor components also involves highly complex processes that we and our competitors are continuously modifying to improve yields and product performance.
 In addition, impurities, waste or other difficulties in the manufacturing process can lower production yields.
 Our manufacturing efficiency will be an important factor in our future profitability, and we cannot assure you that we will be able to manufacture efficiently, increase manufacturing efficiency to the same extent as our competitors, or be successful in our manufacturing rationalization plans.
-If we are unable to utilize manufacturing facilities at expected levels, or if production capacity increases while revenue does not, the fixed costs and lower gross profits, which could have a material adverse effect on our results of operations.
+If we are unable to utilize manufacturing and testing facilities at expected levels, or if production capacity increases while revenue does not, the fixed costs and other operating expenses associated with these facilities will not be fully absorbed, resulting in higher average unit costs and lower gross profits, which could have a material adverse effect on our results of operations.